alisonykim/alisonykim.github.io/_pages/background.md

 nav_order: 1
 ---

-This page will eventually be replaced by a PDF of my C.V., available in English and German.
+This page will eventually be replaced by PDFs of my CVs, available in English and German.

 <!-- EDUCATION -->
 <p>